Why Healthcare Security Is a Must

 How Healthcare Providers Can Work Toward Better Data Security

 If your company is a healthcare provider or works with healthcare organizations, then you will need to ensure that your information systems provide a set of protocols and controls that keep patients’ electronic health information secure.
 One of the best ways to work toward better data security is by having experienced IT professionals perform an audit to assess potential risks and vulnerabilities to the integrity, confidentiality, and availability of the Electronic Protected Health Information (ePHI) that you are collecting, storing, or processing.

 Does your healthcare organization have the proper safeguards in place to protect patient data?
 I.S.
-Partners provides audits for healthcare providers working under HIPAA-HITECH standards to ensure that they are remaining compliant with federal regulations regarding healthcare data.
-Contact us by sending us a message or calling us at 215-675-1400 to discuss your HIPAA-HITECH audit and report, including ways to improve operations in order to better protect private healthcare data.
+Partners provides audits for healthcare providers working under HIPAA, HITECH, and HITRUST standards to ensure that they are remaining compliant with federal regulations regarding healthcare data.
+Contact us via the website form to discuss your HIPAA-HITECH audit and report, including ways to improve operations in order to better protect private healthcare data.